 Typically, the project timeline depends on the complexity but we would say that projects that are undertaken by us typically take anywhere between 3 to 6 months.
 Few could go beyond 6 months also.
 For companies that have placed orders at the beginning of last year, the execution has been happening and because of this, we haven't faced any revenue shortfall.
 We continue to hold the revenue numbers as we have done for last year.
 The momentum is expected to grow further.
-In 2020, RIECO partnered with Dcamp, RSBP, and ETIA.
+In 2020, RIECO partnered with TECAM, RSBP, and ETIA.
 How have these partnerships helped the company in terms of solution provisioning?
 We have added these partners in 2020, a lot of time was lost because of the ups and downs of the pandemic.
 However, our overall capacity to serve our customers has improved and so has our solution providing capability.
-Let me begin with D-camp, a Spainbased organization that has built solutions for VOC abatement which means whatever volatile oil compounds are coming out of various processes are exhausted before the air is released into the atmosphere.
+Let me begin with TECAM, a Spainbased organization that has built solutions for VOC abatement which means whatever volatile oil compounds are coming out of various processes are exhausted before the air is released into the atmosphere.
 Those solutions will be very helpful wherever the industry process is generating any kind of volatile compounds.
 E.g. oil and gas.
 So, any kind of gas that needs to be flared up can be passed through the RTO solutions.
-This way apart from dust control, we can also have a solution for VOC abatement which D-camp has to provide.
+This way apart from dust control, we can also have a solution for

-Similarly, RSBP is a global player in providing fire and explosion safety devices.
-Since most of the chemicals and petrochemicals are explosive or subject to fire, recording a 5 per cent growth with profit margins remaining more or less intact, as we had witnessed during the previous year" risks are always present.
+VOC abatement which TECAM has Similarly, RSBP is a global player in providing fire and explosion safety devices.
+Since most of the chemicals and petrochemicals are explosive or subject to fire, risks are always present.
 Now containing those risks is important for any industry as we have seen many safety-related incidents happening.
 This will reduce the overall risk associated with such processes.
 As far as ETIA is concerned, it is primarily into the products for steam sterilisation.
 It is most relevant for food products where there are pests that need to be eliminated using the steam sterilisation process.
 I feel that since RIECO caters to many industries apart from chemicals, this solution will also be helpful for customers in the spice and food business.
 However, the previous two partnerships are relevant to the chemical, petrochemical and related industries.

-Please share revenue and profitability numbers in FY 2019-20?
-What is the forecast for FY 2020-21?
 I cannot disclose the numbers fully as we are a private limited company.
-However, I can share that in this financial year, we are expecting to grow at a ing 5 per cent growth with profit margins remaining more or less intact, as we had witnessed during the previous year.
+However, I can share that in this financial year, we are expecting to grow at a modest level because we have consciousgins remaining more or less intact, as we had witnessed during the previous year.
 However, FY 2021-22, we are forecasting huge growth.
 We already have good enquiries from the customers, giving us enough confidence that we will be able to achieve more than 30 per cent growth over the current fiscal.